Thora Thersner: Early life

 Thora Johanna Ulrika Thersner was born in Stockholm on 24 December 1818 (Note: According to the Svenskt kvinnobiografiskt lexikon, however the same article also states that she was born on 24 September 1818) to Anna Gustafva Wechmann and the Finnish artist Lieutenant-Colonel Ulrik Thersner.
+She had two sisters: Anna Hilda Antigon and Edmea Mildehjert Arurora.

 She received private art lessons as a young child after she showed an aptitude for art, and mainly focused on drawing figures.